cyrus-and/chrome-remote-interface/README.md

 });
 ```

-Note that the callback is fired when the tab is *queued* for removal,
+Note that the callback is fired when the tab is *queued* for removal, but the
-but the actual removal will occur asynchronously.
-It typically takes
+actual removal will occur asynchronously.
-~200ms for this to occur.

 ### module.Version([options], [callback])